 “Please let us know of any future events in which we can participate.”
 Eaton

 And these comments came from one set of schoolchildren who all wrote to the musicians and sent them drawings of firebirds and huts on chicken legs:

 “You guys are so tallented [sic] and one day I wish I can play like you.”

 “When me and my best friends got back to the coach all we could think about is you playing because you’re amazing.”

 “Your music really inspired me to play like that when I’m older because I play the piano.”

 “Your music is wonderful.
 Thank you for your wonderful insterments [sic].
 The concert was brilliant!”

-The event was supported by the Music Club’s Development Fund and donations and grants from individuals and charitable trusts, to which the Club is indebted for enabling this project to continue for another year.
+The event was supported by NNCM’s Development Fund and donations and grants from individuals and charitable trusts, to which we are indebted for enabling this project to continue for another year.
 The trusts supporting this project were the Chivers Trust, Anguish Educational Foundation, Town Close Estate Charity, East of England Cooperative Society and the Norman Foundation.